 In 1870 The Northern Echo announces, “The New Shildon mechanics Institute will hold a Gala Day at Stanhope Castle on Tuesday July 12th 1870, when the New Shildon Saxhorn Band will be in attendance”

-The Northern Echo of the 28th September 1875 tells how the Shildon Band took part in the 50th Anniversary Railway Jubilee celebrations, held in the presence of the Lord Mayor of London, accompanying a group of stonemasons to Bank Top Station in Darlington with the stonemasons’ banner which was reported to be ‘the most gorgeous exhibited’
+At the Shildon Show on Sat 21st August, Thomas’s father, Thomas Bulch senior, demonstrating his skill with the crafts, took third prize in the mechanics’ category with a careful model of a screw steamer that featured everything from rigging to the man at the ship’s wheel.
+Other articles of interest highlighted by the newspapers of the day included a leather upholstered sideboard submitted by a Mrs Longstaff of Bishop Auckland.
+The newspapers declared “nothing could be more light, airy or graceful than what might be termed Mrs Longstaffe’s chef d’oeuvre“; this last interestingly being a term that the young Thomas Edward Bulch would employ to title one of his earliest compositions.
+The Northern Echo of the 28th September 1875 then tells how the Shildon Band took part in the 50th Anniversary Railway Jubilee celebrations, held in the presence of the Lord Mayor of London, accompanying a group of stonemasons to Bank Top Station in Darlington with the stonemasons’ banner which was reported to be ‘the most gorgeous exhibited’

 In June 1876 the Echo this time describes the “Grand Attraction” of a Whit Monday, Order of Druids Annual Brass Band Contest and Gala at Woodlands at which the New Shildon Saxhorn Band have entered to compete, then in August reports of the band having entertained at the Heighington Flower Show.

-13. The Temperance Movement comes to New Shildon, and a dividing of bandsmen
+13. The Temperance Movement Comes to New Shildon, and the Dividing of Bandsmen

 Public houses played a key part in the lives of the working class across the nation as social hubs, particularly for the men.
 The men of New Shildon were no exception.
 For so small a town it boasted a good many public houses, and they acted as meeting places and key social hubs.
 As trade union activism increased opportunity for the workers to attend the pubs, the increased opportunity for drinking alcohol led to perceived issues in social conduct and health.